phurwicz/hover/README.md

 ![Hover](docs/images/hover-logo-title.png)

-> Apply labels at arbitrary scale and stay informed.
+> Apply labels at any scale with informed precision.
 >
 > In Jupyter, in the browser, or even on your phone.